With such an overwhelming number of websites, catching attention, generating interest and retaining customers is becoming more and more difficult.

 4. Reciprocity as a psychological technique

 Giving and receiving.
 It’s a natural balance of human life.
-When we receive something for free, we feel indebted to that person or organisation, meaning we want to give something back (usually financial remuneration).
+When we receive something for free, we feel indebted to that person or organisation, meaning we want to give something back.

-- Make customers feel special and unique - personalise correspondence and outreach
+- Make customers feel special and unique - bring a personal touch to correspondence and outreach

-- Give customers a gift of value that benefits their lives - don’t give away pointless stuff, target your customers’ pain points.
-Free education is a winner.
+- Give customers a gift of value that benefits their lives - don’t give away pointless stuff, target your customers’ pain points

 - Don’t let the circle end - keep giving until they convert!
-A prime opportunity for some email marketing.
+A prime opportunity for email marketing

 5. Social proof in digital psychology